Safety Information - Please make sure you read it carefully!

--Always have safety plan for all case what is rehearseled well.
+-Always have safety plan for all cases what is rehearsed well.

 -To protect your lambs, you can wear smoke mask, what can be part of the costume.

 -If you experienced enough, you can take attention on timing of breath!
-Hold back your breath in the smokey area, and take breath in from the clear air when you turn out from the movement.
+Hold back your breath in the smokey area, and take breath from the clean air when you turn out from the movement.
 It is a higher level of conciousness of movement.

--If you get serious firewound, do not hesitate to call the ambulance.
-Clean the woud with cold water, and don’t do anything else.
+-If you get serious firewounds, do not hesitate to call the ambulance.
+Clean the wound with cold water, and don’t do anything else.

 -If you have light firewound, clean the wound with cold water.
-The best to use aloevera gel, what is atiseptic and regenerate.
-If the would is dry you can use calendula cream, what is good for skin regeneration.
+The best to use aloevera gel, what is antiseptic and regenerating.
+If the wound is dry you can use calendula cream, what is good for skin regeneration.
 Look after this medicines and have always with you when you perform.
 You never know when would be good to have.

 Some useful advice: